Ready to dive into the details? Here are some questions we've been asked about using RCV123.

 Voting links can be distributed in many other ways besides email: you can embed an RV123 ballot into any website.
 (We provide links for that when each ballot is created.)
 Groups can also distribute ballot links by social media, text, Slack, etc. For in-person votes, groups can hand out short alphanumeric code, and users can scan a QR code on their phones or laptops to access the ballot.

 An Election Administrator is the person who sets up an online election.
-They are also responsible for sending out election links to others, and can have the ability to make election management decisions through their Election Dashboard.
+They are also responsible for sending out election links to others, and can have the ability to make election management decisions through their Dashboard.

 RCV123 is an open platform.
 We do not screen administrators or any information they claim about themselves or the groups they may represent.
 They are not employees or affiliated with RCV123 in any way.